 Effects on Plants

-Acid rain not only damages the plants but also it stops the growth of plants above the surface.
+Acid rain not only damages the plants but also stops the growth of plants above the surface.
 For growing, a plant must need essential nutrients and minerals.

 Acid rain falls on the surface and dissolves the valuable nutrients and minerals from the soil.